 If you're anything like our Editor, Chris Hall, you'll love living in the chaos of dusty, tangled cables.
-However, if you're a decent human who enjoys order and tidiness, you're going to want to sort that mess out.
+However, if you're a decent human who at least vaguely aspires toward order and tidiness, you're going to want to sort that mess out.

 Thankfully, regardless of what kind of mess you have, or how neat and hidden away things need to be for you, there are plenty of products to help you out.
 Whatever your budget, there's something out there for you that will help bring back your sanity.